nwhite89/ng-underscore/CONTRIBUTING.md

 ## Pull requests

-If you fixed or added something useful to the project, you can send pull-request.
+If you fixed or added something useful to the project, you can send a pull request.
 It will be reviewed by maintainer and accepted, or commented for rework, or declined.

 ## Bugs